Obviously microgreens placed under a light source grow more vigorous than without light.

 Click the Amazon ad to the right (below on phone) to take a closer look at the Amconsure Grow Light.

-The light does have some nice features, and even though it might not be the best grow light option, most likely has some features that will benefit you.
+The light does have some nice features, and even though it might not be the best grow light option, it most likely has some features that will benefit you.

 Have a Question?